apoorvreddy/apoorvreddy.github.io/_posts/2019-01-10-bayesian-linear-regression.md

 categories: bayesian
 ---

-This article will attempt to introduce the topic of Bayesian Linear Regression.
-We will walk through the math and the code as well.
-The complete Jupyter notebook is available [here][Jupyter].
+This article is essentially a summary of chapters 2 and 3 of Chris Bishop's awesome book [PRML][Bishop] and will attempt to introduce the topic of Bayesian Linear Regression.
+We will walk through the math in some detail.
+The Jupyter notebook is available [here][Jupyter].

-In the end, I picked up Chris Bishop's awesome book [PRML][Bishop], went through chapters 2 and 3, and this article is essentially a summary of these chapters, with accompanying code.

 ### Bayes' Theorem